sci-42ver/SICP_SDF/sicp_notes.md

   > extending the environment frame one definition at a time the frame can be only based on the *already existing* ones, although MIT/GNU Scheme doesn't do that as the standard requires.
 - ~~> Converting to *normal-order evaluation* provides a uniform and elegant way ...
 In Section 4.2, aer we have studied the eval-uator, we will see how to transform our language in just this way~~
-- > In Section 4.3, we will look at nondeterminism from yet another point of view.
+- ~~> Observe that, for any two streams, there is in general more than one acceptable order of interleaving. ...
+The merge relation illustrates the same essential nondeterminism, from the functional perspective.
+In Section 4.3, we will look at nondeterminism from yet another point of view.~~
+  See "stream_implies_functional".
+  - > more than one acceptable order
+    See above
+  - > illustrates the same essential nondeterminism, from the functional perspective. means "we can see *time-related problems* creeping into functional models as well." where time-related problems mean "constraining *the order of events* and of synchronizing multiple processes". i.e. "functional" still has "nondeterminism" when meeting
+    > In such a language, all procedures implement *well-defined mathematical functions* of their arguments, whose behavior does not change.
+  - > we will look at nondeterminism from yet another point of view. where we have no functional since `try-again` make the original procedure maybe having one different result.
+    IMHO that nondeterminism just means alternative implied by `amb`.
 - ~~> This allows a user to add new types of expressions that eval can distinguish, without modifying the definition of eval itself.
 (See exercise 4.3.)~~
   - i.e. use one table inside.
 So just `put` and then `get` can automatically work.
 - ~~> We will see what the problem is and how to *solve it* in section 4.1.6.~~